content-bucket/vertx-spring-boot-integration/index.md

 --

-* Doesn't have a strong opinion for the application structure.
+* Doesn't have a strong opinion about the application structure.

 ---